 Madwomen in the Attic is an organization that aims to offer support specifically to those who identify as women or as queer (non-binary).
 As an organization, we honor each woman’s right to exercise freedom of choice, and this includes gender identity and pronoun choice.
 Some of our members were born into physical bodies that are biologically at odds with their cognitive and gender identities.
 MITA welcomes warmly transgender women who want to be members of our organization.
 As part of our effort to promote inclusion and mental health literacy, we are concurrently interested in serving as sisters, supporters, and allies to all of our members, and one way of doing this is by dedicating ourselves to the development of identity/pronoun literacy.

 In an effort to honor the identities and chosen pronouns of our members, we will offer pronoun name-tags to our members at monthly meetings.
-This will be available to us at any time, to help us slow down when we speak to one another, will provide us with a visual linguistic cue, and will remind us of the preferred pronouns of each individual whenever we feel it is beneficial.
+This will be available to us at any time, to help us slow down when we speak to one another, to provide us with a visual linguistic cue, and to remind us of the preferred pronouns of each individual whenever we feel it is beneficial.